tousif13/Cyber_Security/CISCO_PS.md

 # Security Assessment

-Below is the network topology that consists of 3 blocks and systems in it interconnected.
+Below is the network topology that consists of 3 blocks and systems in it interconnected which consists of a web server in Block-A and an email server in Block-B and the routers of all three blocks are connected through serial ports.

 ![image](https://github.com/tousif13/Cyber_Security/assets/33444140/df612fea-9953-46c4-8c9a-744deb7a4451)